harpiats/app/README.md

 This documentation provides a comprehensive guide to using the Harpia Framework.
 For advanced use cases, refer to the official [Harpia Core Documentation](https://github.com/harpiats/core).

 > For a complete documentation about the Harpia Framework, access the [Harpia Documentation](http://harpiats.github.io)

+## License

+Harpia Framework is an open-source software licensed under the [Apache License 2.0](./LICENSE).

+This project also uses third-party libraries, each under their own license.
+See the [NOTICE](./NOTICE) file for details on major dependencies such as Prisma, Zod, Nodemailer, ioredis, and Lodash.